Eloque/CexControl/README.md

 I will accept and appreciate every and all donations.

 ### Version history

+#### Version 0.9.0
+- Adjusted for 2% fee on trade to more suitable calculation
+- Fixed bug with NMC trading not working
+- Added Trial mode

 #### Version 0.8.6
 - Adjusted for 2% fee on trade